nricciardi/taskup/README.md

 ### DBManager

-**DBManager** is the class used to provide connect with the database.
-Moreover, it allows to create the base structure of the database: tables and relations between them.
+The **DBManager** class is used to establish a connection with the database.
+It also provides functionality to create the basic structure of the database, including tables and relationships between them.

 ### BEM

-**BEM** is the base class for the _entities models_, it implements some common and useful methods.
+The **BEM** class serves as the base class for _entity models_.
+It implements several common and useful methods.

 ### EntitiesManager

-**EntitiesManager** is the base class for the _entities managers_, that are classes that manage entities (find, create, delete, ...).
+The **EntitiesManager** class serves as the base class for _entity managers_.
+These managers are responsible for managing entities, such as finding, creating, and deleting them.

 ### User, Task, TaskLabel and so on Managers

-The entities (**User, Task, TaskLabel, ...**) are the classes used to manage the single entity of database.
-Each of them has the base shared methods and some specific methods.
-For example, _TaskManager_ and _TaskLabelManager_ have `add_label` method to add a label on specific task.
+The entities (**User**, **Task**, **TaskLabel**, etc.) are classes used to manage individual entities in the database.
+Each entity manager has shared base methods as well as specific methods.
+For example, the _TaskManager_ and _TaskLabelManager_ have an `add_label` method to add a label to a specific task.

 ### QueryBuilder

-**QueryBuilder** is a custom _query builder_ based on Python `sqlite3` that implements the common utilities to build a query with Python code instead of SQL.
-It supports binding with specific method as `enable_binding`.
+The **QueryBuilder** is a custom _query builder_ based on Python `sqlite3` module.
+It provides utilities for constructing queries using Python code instead of raw SQL.
+It also supports binding values using the `enable_binding` method.

 ### Trigger

-During the table creation (using db component named _Table_, which accepts a list of _Field_ and other parameters as _FKConstraint_ and _Trigger_) in base structure creation are configured a set of **triggers**.
+During the creation of tables (using the `Table` component from the _db_ module, which accepts a list of Field objects, as well as other parameters such as `FKConstraint` and `Trigger`), a set of triggers is configured.
-The triggers are used to update the **updated_at** field of task table each time that a component linked with task is modified.
+These triggers are used to update the `updated_at` field of the task table whenever a component linked to a task is modified.

-There are 3 triggers (_on update, on create and on delete_) for the following tables: **todo_item**, **pivot assignment** and **pivot labels**.
-While for the task table there is only the trigger _on update_ (because if a task is deleted or created is pointless updating the field).
+There are _three_ triggers (on update, on create, and on delete) for the following tables: `todo_item`, `pivot_assignment`, and `pivot_labels`.
+However, for the task table, there is only an on update trigger, as it is unnecessary to update the field when a task is created or deleted.

 ## Frontend

-The frontend of this application uses the _Angular framework_.
+The frontend of this application is built using the _Angular framework_.
-Angular is a TypeScript-based, free and open-source web application framework led by the Angular Team at Google and by a community of individuals and corporations.
+Angular is a TypeScript-based, free and open-source web application framework led by the Angular Team at Google and a community of developers and organizations.
-The frontend is structured in:
+The frontend is structured as follows:

-- **page** contains final pages as _login page_ or _home page_
+- **page**: This directory contains the final pages of the application, such as the _login_ page and _home_ page
-- **widget** contains simple widgets shared between pages as _user avatar_
+- **widget**: This directory contains simple widgets that are shared between pages, such as a _user avatar_
-- **service** contains the _services_ that are used to implements shared methods and communication with backend
+- **service**: This directory contains _services_ that are used to implement shared methods and handle communication with the backend
-- **model** contains a list of interface for objects that also represents entities data to show
+- **model**: This directory contains interfaces for objects that represent entity data to be displayed
-- **directive** contains custom Angular directives
+- **directive**: This directory contains _custom_ Angular directives

 ### Services

-The services in Angular are used to manage connections with backend and provide some other functionality to app.
+In Angular, services are used to manage connections with the backend and provide additional functionality to the application.
-To communicate with Eel backend was implemented `EelService` which uses a global declared variable `eel` to provide the main class method `call` to call Python exposed methods.
+To communicate with the Eel backend, an `EelService` was implemented.
+It utilizes a globally declared variable `eel` to provide the `call` method, which is used to invoke Python-exposed methods.

 ### EntityApiService

-The `EntityApiService` is a service which is used to share common methods between entity services.
+The `EntityApiService` is a service used to share common methods among entity services.
-It uses a _generic type_ which represents the specif _entity model_, so it can be used in some methods.
-Each method returns a _Promise of Observable_, the observable is connected with websocket of backend.
-To call the specific method of entity services, this class uses _readonly abstract variable_, each child service override them.
+It utilizes a generic type that represents the specific _entity model_, allowing it to be used in various methods.
+Each method returns a **Promise of Observable**, where the observable is connected to the backend's WebSocket.
+To invoke specific methods of entity services, this class utilizes **readonly abstract variables**, which are overridden by each child service.

-For example the `find` method, which returns data of an entity searched by its id:
+For example, the `find` method retrieves the data of an entity by its ID.

 ```typescript
 export abstract class EntityApiService<T> {